 When someone feels entitled to a certain position or promotion because a family member works at a business, this is known as entitlement nepotism.
 This is especially common in family-owned businesses.

-In the workplace, examples of nepotism (or favoritism)
+In the workplace, examples of sustainable development (or favoritism)

 Many people actually refer to “favoritism” as a term for more subtle acts of nepotism in the workplace.
 These situations can also arise when there isn’t any nepotism in the family.
 Poor management styles and behaviors of someone in the organization may have the same negative consequences.
 The following are some examples: